Moray Monster Trails

 Visit the Moray Monster Trails at Ordiequish

-From Fochabers High Street turn south opposite the museum and follow the Ordiequish Road for 1.5 miles (2.4 km).
-The car park is on the right.
+From Fochabers High Street turn south opposite the museum and follow the Ordiequish Road for 0.5 miles (0.8 km).
+The car park is on the left.

 IV32 7PE is the nearest postcode